Skip to Content

 The turning point

-But our work doesn’t end there.
-With at least 100,000 passengers travelling through Patna Junction on any given day, we know we can’t be everywhere.
-So, we’re also training 250 rail and bus stakeholders – including police, station workers, drivers and ticket inspectors on child protection, child rights and government-standard operating procedures.
+But with at least 100,000 passengers travelling through Patna Junction on any given day, Railway Children India can’t be everywhere.
+So, they’re also training 250 rail and bus stakeholders – including police, station workers, drivers and ticket inspectors on child protection, child rights and government-standard operating procedures.

-Together, we can ensure that, rather than marking the start of a child’s journey to the streets, Patna can become their turning point.
+Together, they’re ensuring that, rather than marking the start of a child’s journey to the streets, Patna can become their turning point.

-Our work in Patna is a powerful example of how your support enables us to be there right at the start of a child’s journey – and prevent them being lost to the streets for good.
+The work in Patna is a powerful example of how your support enables Railway Children India to be there right at the start of a child’s journey – and prevent them being lost to the streets for good.

 £116 could fund an outreach worker at a busy transport station for two weeks, ensuring more children are seen, safe and supported, before it’s too late.